elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 true
 ```

 Keyword lists play an important role in the language and are quite common in many functions and macros.
 We will explore them a bit more in a future chapter.
-Now it is time to talk about "Binaries, strings and char lists".
+Now it is time to talk about "Binaries, strings, and char lists".